Time Limitations in Filing Suit

 Except in cases of medical malpractice, the statute of limitations begins to run on the minor's 18th birthday.
 M.C.A.
 27–2–401.

-Cases involving written contracts must be brought within eight years (oral contracts are limited to five years).
+Cases involving written contracts must be brought within eight years (oral contracts are limited to five years, other oral obligations must be filed within three years).
 M.C.A.
 27–2–202 .
 Other states drastically differ in the time limitations for bringing a lawsuit.

 Wrongful discharge from employment

 Actions for wrongful discharge under the Wrongful Discharge from Employment Act (WDEA) must be filed within one year after the date of discharge.
 M.C.A.
 39-2-911.
 There is a "tolling" procedure under the Act, and time requirements for employers to inform terminated employees of written internal procedures under which an employee may appeal a discharge within the organizational structure of the employer.
 M.C.A.
 39-2-911(3).